-- (b) authorise standard data protection clauses referred to in point (c) of Article 42(2); - (c) authorise contractual clauses referred to in point (d) of Article 42(2); - (d) approve binding corporate rules pursuant to Article 43. - 2.
+- (ca) to authorise administrative agreements referred to in point (d) of Article 42 (2a); - (d) to approve binding corporate rules pursuant to Article 43. - 2.
 The exercise of the powers conferred on the supervisory authority pursuant to this Article shall be subject to appropriate safeguards, including effective judicial remedy and due process, set out in Union and Member State law in accordance with the Charter of Fundamental Rights of the European Union.
-359 - 3.
-Each Member State shall provide by law that its supervisory authority shall have the power to bring infringements of this Regulation to the attention of the judicial authorities and(...), where appropriate, to commence or engage otherwise in legal proceedings, in order to enforce the provisions of this Regulation. - 4. (...) - 5. (...)
+509 - 3.
+Each Member State shall provide by law that its supervisory authority shall have the power to bring infringements of this Regulation to the attention of the judicial authorities and (...), where appropriate, to commence or engage otherwise in legal proceedings, in order to enforce the provisions of this Regulation. - 4. (...) - 5. (...)